 - You will face unexpected technical issues and you will feel frustrated.
 But, with some research and questions into blogging threads, you will find the solution to them.

-- You will probably discover interest in other subjects than the one you started your blog on.
-For example, i started this blog because i love fashion, but as i go i discover more fields i want to blog about, like giving people advice and sharing my journey related to blogging or helping others with life struggles.
-The possibilities are endless and i’m very curious to see how this blog will turn out.
+- You will probably find interest in other subjects other than the one you started your blog on.
+For example, I started this blog because I love fashion, but as I go I discover more fields I want to blog about, like giving people advice and sharing my journey related to blogging or helping others with life struggles.
+The possibilities are endless and I’m very curious to see how this blog will turn out in the future.

 - You will need to put yourself out there.
 People are not interested in just reading another post on an outfit you assembled.
 They want a story behind that in which they can relate to.
 So instead of posting only some photos of an outfit, tell a story about it. (for example why you wore that, where you were going, etc)

 - Sharing your posts on social media will not help if you don’t have quality content.
 So, before you dedicate time to that be sure that your posts are helpful to people and some can relate to them.

 - Try to write at least 1.000 words on each post.
 Research on first-page Google rankings has shown that the posts that occupy the first spots are comprised of 1500+ words.
 Does this mean that you can’t rank with a shorter post?
 Not at all.
 However, since you are neither Seth Godin (he writes super short blog posts) nor you already have a super successful blog, you need to get some quality content out there.
 Why 1000?
 It’s a number that won’t feel too daunting for a beginner and at the same time not too short for the search engines.
 It’s really good to have a goal every day and for every post, in order to establish a writing habit.
 If another number of words sounds better to you, by all means, choose that.
 Just remember to stay consistent and never compromise quality!
 Just try to find your own writing style and go along with it!